Writing Relatable Characters: Tips to Make Your Readers Care

 Furthermore, friendly and approachable people are typically likable than those who seem aloof or uninterested.

-Ultimately, people are likable when they possess qualities that make them pleasant and enjoyable to be around.
+People are likable when they possess qualities that make them pleasant and enjoyable to be around.
 Let’s use this knowledge to help build the main characters of our own stories!

 All iconic and memorable story characters feel human and relatable.

 By making your story characters relatable and three-dimensional, you give readers a character they can invest in and root for.
-Humanized characters add depth and richness to your story, helping to create a more complex and compelling narrative.
+Humanized characters add depth and richness to your story, helping to create a more complex narrative.

 Finally, grounding your characters in reality makes it easier for readers to suspend their disbelief and immerse themselves in your story world.